 Isobelle Degale

-Isobelle joined The Death Penalty Project as Communications Officer in June 2022 and manages the day-to-day communications across The Death Penalty Project’s work including social media, the DPP website, press and media relations.
+Isobelle joined The Death Penalty Project as Communications Officer in June 2022.
+She manages the day-to-day communications across The Death Penalty Project’s work including social media, the DPP website, and co-ordinating press and media relations.

 Before joining The Death Penalty Project, her background was in PR and social media in the fashion industry.
-Isobelle has a Masters in Human Rights from the University of Sussex and BA History from SOAS, University of London.
+Passionate about social justice and human rights, Isobelle has a MA in Human Rights from the University of Sussex and a BA in History from SOAS, University of London.

 Silvia Galimberti